boppy/nextcloud-talk-bot/README.md

 bot.startPolling();
 ```

-See [examples directory][exmples] for some examples on using this module.
+See [examples directory](https://github.com/boppy/nextcloud-talk-bot/tree/master/examples) for some examples on using this module.

 ## Origin